torstenzander/PageFactory/README.md

 ```
 The property must be public and either the name or the id attribute of the element.

-Now in order to have an initialized object to return we call is like that:
+Now in order to have an initialized object to return we need to to the following:

 ``` php
   class  SearchTest{